szg0062/RNA_Annotation_Project/README.md

 # Data Source

 I will be using data from my current research project, but there are sample files included  with the original that I could use.
+I have a total of 40 breast cancer cases, and 50 non-cancer cases with miRNAs have been extracted.
+And I am in the processing the individual VCF files into a single VCF to use as an inout file for the miRNA annotation program.